arguments used by

 including recombination would result in a very different result.

-of evolution.
 A major Intelligent Design argument, the Irreducible Complexity

 argument of Michael Behe, has a part which argues on population-genetic grounds

 that an adaptation that requires that several individually-deleterious mutations be